South Korea star Son needs facial surgery ahead of World Cup

 Son, one of Asian soccer’s most high-profile players, was helped off the field during the first half of Tottenham’s Champions League match at Marseille on Tuesday after taking a shoulder to the face.

-Tottenham said Wednesday that Son will have an operation ”to stabilize a fracture around his left eye.”
+Tottenham on Wednesday said Son will have an operation ”to stabilize a fracture around his left eye.”

 The Premier League club didn’t say how long it expects Son to be sidelined.